GuyKomari/Customer-Management-Server-Side-Application/README.md

 # Customer-Management-Server-Side-Application

-This is a simple customer management server-side application.
+This project is a simple customer management server-side application, Implemented by the following frameworks and tools:

-Implemented by and with the following tools:
+ - Maven
  - Spring Boot
  - REST API with JSON
  - Swagger and Swagger-UI